14prerna/prerna/index.md

 #     text: "More text here."
 ---

-Hey, I'm currently a first year MS. student in IIT Bombay's [Computer Science and Engineering Department](https://www.cse.iitb.ac.in/).
+Hey, I'm currently a third year MS. student in IIT Bombay's [Computer Science and Engineering Department](https://www.cse.iitb.ac.in/).
 I am working with [Prof. Biswa Panda](https://www.cse.iitb.ac.in/~biswa/) exploring Computer architecture security.

 I graduated with Btech in Computer Science and Engineering Department from VTU, Bangalore in Oct 2020.
 After that I worked as an API developer at [Infosys](https://www.infosys.com/) for about one and a half year.